nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/wifi_prov.rst

    :local:
    :depth: 2

+This module implements a Bluetooth® GATT service for Wi-Fi® provisioning.
+This library is to be used with the :ref:`wifi_provisioning` sample.
+The Wi-Fi Provisioning Service forms a complete reference solution, together with the mobile application.
+You can find details in the documentation of the :ref:`wifi_provisioning` sample.

 Overview
 ********

-This module implements a Bluetooth® GATT service for Wi-Fi® provisioning.

 The service is divided into three parts: